benoitf/che-template-issues/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The Eclipse Contributor Agreement is valid
 - [ ] Code produced is complete
 - [ ] Code builds without errors
-- [ ] Automated test for every bug fixed
+- [ ] Add new automated test for every bug fixed
-- [ ] The devfile is up to date and works
+- [ ] The repository devfile is up to date and works
-- [ ] `How to test this PR` section above
-- [ ] Links in `What issues does this PR fix or reference` section above
+- [ ] Sections `What issues does this PR fix or reference` and `How to test this PR` completed
 - [ ] Relevant user documentation updated
 - [ ] Relevant contributing documentation updated
 - [ ] CI/CD changes implemented, documented and communicated

 ### Reviewers

-- reviewers, please add how you tested the PR when approving it.
+Reviewers, please add how you tested the PR when approving it.